How the World Bank tried to muscle into a newly-liberated Bangladesh but failed

 In those early days, those on the Left entertained the belief that because the West had colonised us and was the principal hegemonic force in the world, they must be challenged at all points.
 The corresponding notion that openings to the socialist world would provide us with compensatory benefits was founded on our imperfect reading of literature.
 It was only when we came to do business with them that we learnt of the gap between the imagined and the real world in these countries.

-Excerpted with permission from Untranquil Recollections: The Years of Fulfilment, Rehman Sobhan, Sage India.
+Excerpted with permission from Untranquil Recollections: Nation-Building in Post Liberation Bangladesh, Rehman Sobhan, Sage India.